Sleep tracking

 -

-Make sure you have Sleep as Android Gear Addon installed on your phone
+Make sure you have Sleep as Android Gear Addon installed on your phone and updated to the latest version.

 -